Updates: We've added brand new running tech for 2018, including Stryd's powerful running meter and Wahoo's new arm-worn optical heart rate monitor.

 The future of run coaching

-Vi is an AI running coach who lives in specially designed earphones.
-Offering personalized advice based on your goals and running history, she’ll adapt to your training schedule and throw out workout suggestions and tips as you run.
+The Lifebeam Vi is an AI running coach contained in these specially designed headphones.
+This amazing AI technology will adapt to your training schedule and offer personalized advice and workout suggestions as you go.

-The bio-sensing earphones track your speed, distance, cadence, elevation, heart rate and more so Vi can train you on the go, encouraging you to keep going when you’re about to hit a new goal, telling you to slow down if you have a tendency to set off too fast, offering pace-specific training and suggesting recovery days or harder sessions where necessary.
+The bio-sensing earbuds keep track of your distance, speed, elevation, heart rate, cadence and more.
+This way, the Vi can learn every aspect of your running game, encouraging you to keep going when you’re about to hit a new goal, instructing you to slow down if you have a tendency to set off too fast, offering pace-specific training and suggesting recovery days or harder sessions where necessary.

-Ambitious by design, Vi represents the future of running and fitness gadgets.
-We’ve spent a lot of time with her – the AI is female – and while right now she’s a great tool for casual and newer runners building fitness, she lacks a few of the essential features that will satisfy the more serious runners chasing PBs.
+The Vi is ambitious by design, and represents a future of intelligent fitness and running devices.
+We’ve spent a lot of time with her – the AI is female-voiced – and while right now she’s a great tool for casual and newer runners building fitness, she’s lacking some essential features that more serious runners, those chasing new PBs, are going to be looking for.

 However, with the ability to support years of software upgrades, Vi can only get better as you do and for those who’d love real-time run coaching but can’t afford it, Vi could make for a good AI option.